vk4bay/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 To allocate a GPIO fault object, you can call the :cpp:func:`mcpwm_new_gpio_fault` function, with the configuration structure :cpp:type:`mcpwm_gpio_fault_config_t` as the parameter.
 The configuration structure is defined as:

 - :cpp:member:`mcpwm_gpio_fault_config_t::group_id` sets the MCPWM group ID.
-The ID should belong to [0, ``MCPWM_GROUP_NUM`` - 1] range, where ``MCPWM_GROUP_NUM`` is the number of MCPWM groups available on the chip.
+The ID should belong to [0, :c:macro:`SOC_MCPWM_GROUPS` - 1] range.
 Please note, GPIO faults located in different groups are totally independent, i.e., GPIO faults in group 0 can not be detected by the operator in group 1.
 - :cpp:member:`mcpwm_gpio_fault_config_t::intr_priority` sets the priority of the interrupt.
 If it is set to ``0``, the driver will allocate an interrupt with a default priority.
 Otherwise, the driver will use the given priority.
 - :cpp:member:`mcpwm_gpio_fault_config_t::gpio_num` sets the GPIO number used by the fault.
-- :cpp:member:`mcpwm_gpio_fault_config_t::flags::active_level` sets the active level of the fault signal.
+- :cpp:member:`mcpwm_gpio_fault_config_t::active_level` sets the active level of the fault signal.
 - :cpp:member:`mcpwm_gpio_fault_config_t::pull_up` and :cpp:member:`mcpwm_gpio_fault_config_t::pull_down` set whether to pull up and/or pull down the GPIO internally.

 The :cpp:func:`mcpwm_new_gpio_fault` will return a pointer to the allocated fault object if the allocation succeeds.
 Otherwise, it will return an error code.
 Specifically, when there are no more free GPIO faults in the MCPWM group, this function will return the :c:macro:`ESP_ERR_NOT_FOUND` error.
 [1]_